-This course will provide volunteer work experience in the field of personal training in selected fitness facilities.
-The student will work under the direct supervision of a certified Exercise Science instructor or commercially certified personal trainer.
+Provides volunteer work experience in the field of personal training in selected fitness facilities.
+Students will work under the direct supervision of a certified Exercise Science instructor or commercially certified personal trainer.

 255 CARE AND PREVENTION OF ATHLETIC INJURIES

 Designed to (1) provide a background for individuals interested in an athletic training career, (2) develop an understanding of athletic injuries in terms of prevention, recognition, evaluation, treatment, first aid and emergency care for coaches and/or teachers in athletic settings, and (3) provide athletes with an understanding of how to manage their own injuries and methods of prevention.